 Daryl Hannah played John’s daughter Melanie:

-I love the fireplace wall in John’s house:
+Here’s a wider shot of the fireplace wall in John’s house:

-There was a sequel in 1997, Grumpier Old Men, that was also filmed in this neighborhood.
+There was a sequel in 1995, Grumpier Old Men, that was also filmed in this neighborhood.

 Here’s how the house looks today in the listing photos,

 It was built in 1914 and has about 1,400 square feet.

 As you can see, the staircase is a lot smaller in the real house than it was in the movie:

 The listing says there’s a view of Lake Phalen from the back of the house.